What are the symptoms of measles?

 How is measles prevented?

 The best protection against measles is vaccination.
-In Ontario, the measles vaccine is combined with the mumps and rubella vaccine.
-It is called the Measles, Mumps, and Rubella (MMR) vaccine.
-The MMR vaccine is recommended for all children, which gives them a lifelong protection against measles.
+The vaccine is safe and effective.
+In Ontario, the measles vaccine is combined with the mumps and rubella (MMR) vaccine and may also include varicella (MMRV) vaccine.
+The specific vaccine provided depends on the age and vaccination history of the child.
+Two doses of measles-containing vaccine are required and provide lifelong protection against measles.

 Ontario’s Immunization of School Pupils Act (ISPA) requires that children and adolescents attending primary or secondary school be immunized against measles, unless they have a valid exemption.
 Most adults born in or after 1970 require one dose of vaccine although two doses are required for health care workers, post- secondary students and travelers regardless of their year of birth.
 People born prior to 1970 are generally considered to be protected from measles because they were most likely exposed as a child, with the exception of those listed above.